 “Never underestimate the power of dreams and the influence of the human spirit.
 We are all the same in this notion: the potential for greatness lives within each of us.”

-Play links to the best processes of self-organization.
+Play links to the best processes of direct perception and self-organization.
 Play is creative and links multiple areas in the brain together.
 Research has shown that animals that play more are smarter and have larger brains.

 “I believe that we have … evidence that with enough play, the brain works better.
 We feel more optimistic and creative,” writes Dr. Stuart Brown in Play: How It Shapes The Brain, Opens The Imagination and Invigorates The Soul.